Giuseppe Baresi: International career

-A long-standing nerazzurro, he also served as Internazionale captain for four seasons, winning several trophies both domestically and internationally.
-Despite his club success, Giuseppe achieved little success at the national team level, unlike his younger brother, only playing 18 matches with the Azzurri shirt between 1979 and 1986, being also surpassed in notoriety by his more famous brother Franco who played for crosstown city rivals Milan.
-After representing the under-20 side in the 1977 Under-20 World Cup, and the under-21 side in the 1978 and 1980 European championships, Giuseppe was a member of Italy's senior squad at the UEFA 1980 European Championship, on home soil, alongside his brother, Franco.
+A long-standing nerazzurro, he also served as Inter's captain for four seasons, winning several trophies both domestically and internationally.
+Despite his club success, Baresi achieved little success at the national team level, unlike his younger brother, only playing 18 matches with the Azzurri shirt between 1979 and 1986, being also surpassed in notoriety by his more famous brother Franco, who played for crosstown city rivals A.C.
+Milan.
+After representing the under-20 side in the 1977 Under-20 World Cup, and the under-21 side in the 1978 and 1980 European championships, Baresi was a member of Italy's senior squad at the UEFA 1980 European Championship, on home soil, alongside his brother.
 This was the only time that the two brothers were both selected for a major tournament with Italy, although only Giuseppe would make appearances in the competition, as Italy managed to reach the semi-finals, finishing in fourth place.
-Despite being called up for the 1982 World Cup qualifiers by manager Enzo Bearzot, Giuseppe was left out of the final squad for his brother Franco; although the team went on to win the trophy, Franco did not make a single appearance throughout the tournament.
+Despite being called up for the 1982 World Cup qualifiers by manager Enzo Bearzot, Baresi was left out of the final squad for his brother Franco; although the team went on to win the trophy, Franco did not make a single appearance throughout the tournament.
 Baresi was also a starting member of Italy's 1986 World Cup squad, which was eliminated in the round of 16.

 Coaching career

-After serving as head of Internazionale's club youth system, he was appointed assistant manager to new Internazionale manager José Mourinho on 2 June 2008.
-After Benitez was appointed he brought his own assistant coach Mauricio Pellegrino, while Baresi became a technical assistant.
+After serving as head of Inter's club youth system, he was appointed as an assistant to new manager José Mourinho on 2 June 2008.
+After Benitez was appointed, he brought his own assistant coach Mauricio Pellegrino, while Baresi became a technical assistant.
 He returned to that position after Benitez was sacked and replaced by Leonardo.
-At the start of 2011–12 Serie A Gian Piero Gasperini brought his own assistant coach Bruno Caneo from Genoa but he was sacked in September.
-Claudio Ranieri replaced Gasperini while Baresi became the assistant coach, again from the position of technical assistant.
-When Roberto Mancini joined as head coach in 2014, Baresi was responsible for scouting and followed the development of players in the various Inter academies worldwide.
+At the start of 2011–12 Serie A, Gian Piero Gasperini brought his own assistant coach Bruno Caneo from Genoa, but he was sacked in September.
+Claudio Ranieri replaced Gasperini, and Baresi was once again became an assistant.
+When Roberto Mancini joined as head coach in 2014, Baresi was responsible for scouting, and followed the development of players in the various Inter academies worldwide.

 Style of play

-A hard-working and tenacious ball-winner, with an excellent ability to read the game, Baresi was regarded as one of the best and most versatile Italian defenders of his generation, as he was capable of playing as a full-back, or as a defensive midfielder, in addition to his natural centreback role, due to his stamina.
+A hard-working and tenacious ball-winner, with an excellent ability to read the game, Baresi was regarded as one of the best and most versatile Italian defenders of his generation, as he was capable of playing as a full-back, or as a defensive midfielder, in addition to his natural centre-back role, due to his stamina.

 Personal life

-He is the older brother of former defender, and legendary Milan captain, Franco Baresi.
+He is the older brother of former defender, and legendary A.C.
+Milan captain, Franco Baresi.
 As youngsters, both had tryouts for Inter, but Franco was rejected, and purchased by local rivals Milan; as he was the younger player, he was initially known as "Baresi 2".
 Due to Franco's great success and popularity later in his career, however, Giuseppe became known as "the other Baresi".